RamiyanGangatharan/UrbanFracture/README.md

 - Fixed persistent audio playback issues in the UI interaction system.
 - Edited the game’s theme song:
   - Trimmed to highlight the chorus and closing sections for a more memorable intro/loop.

+---

+### Tuesday, May 13th, 2025

+---

+- Implemented a player model called `Survivalist character`.
+- Split up the player controller into multiple files to keep it more organized.
+    - Organized it into a hub and spoke, controller type of system, will implement that concept into later systems.

+TODO:
+- Model a terrain for it
+- link a player model to the scripts
+- link animations to the player model